danwithabox/eslint-entree/README.md

 ### Use this package as a starting point for your own config

-This package encourages you to familiarize yourself with ESLint through it, but not necessarily to keep it in your code forever.
+This package encourages you to familiarize yourself with ESLint through it, but not necessarily to keep it in your dependencies forever.

-*Copy my homework, but change it up a little bit!*
+*Copy my homework, but change it up a bit!*

-I wrote this package with copying bits of it in mind.
-Especially the TypeScript and Vue configs, they are a good starting point to base your own config off of!
+I wrote this package with goal of being able to inspect it, copying the bits you want, basing your own config off of it!

 ### Sane defaults, all of them skippable
 The bundled rules and configs are completely subjective and of my own taste.
 I like stylistic fixes, and I like TypeScript and Vue, so I bundled these.